Melania Trump Says She's 'Feeling Great' and Looking Forward to Coming Home After Surgical Procedure

 The first lady surprised even those close to her when her spokeswoman revealed Monday afternoon that she had undergone a “successful” kidney embolization that morning at Walter Reed to treat a benign kidney condition.

-Her husband, President Donald Trump, 71, visited her after the procedure on Monday and again on Tuesday.
+Her husband, President Donald Trump, 71, visited her after the procedure on Monday and again on Tuesday and Wednesday.

 He tweeted Tuesday morning, “Our great First Lady is doing really well.
 Will be leaving hospital in 2 or 3 days.
 Thank you for so much love and support!”